petercrona/localstate-react/README.md

-# mvstate-react
+# Localstate-React
-A React HOC that make Mvstate and React a pleasure to use together
+A React HOC that make Localstate and React a pleasure to use together

-Mvstate can be a bit scary, at least if you are not familiar with functors.
+Localstate can be a bit scary, at least if you are not familiar with functors.
-Mvstate-React provides you with a nice little HOC that allows you to express your React code more clearly.
+Localstate-React provides you with a nice little HOC that allows you to express your React code more clearly.
 Let's look at an example:

 ``` JavaScript